Skip to content

 I’ve split this article into three major sections, each one focusing on Florida Scrub-Jay intelligence:

-1. The Florida sand pine scrub ecosystem
+1. The Florida oak scrub ecosystem

 2. Their brain structure compared to other birds